Famously known as the Kifaru Ark, the Nairobi National Park hosts 50 black rhinoceros among other wildlife.

 Within the park, visitors are treated to an impressive tour at the Nairobi Safari Walk.
-On the boardwalk, one can view different mammals, insects, reptiles and birds.
-Visitors learn about the forestry, wetlands and savanna ecosystems that thrive in the country.

 Location of the Nairobi National Park

 At the heart of Kenya’s capital city lies the phenomenal Nairobi National Park.

 The park provides you with a lovely break from the city’s brick-and-mortar setup.

 And yes, the park is so proximal to the city and thus you should not have any excuse not to visit and have fun.